 If your state is a member of WICHE and does not offer a healthcare education program at an in-state public institution, there’s a good chance that your state can help you through WICHE’s PSEP.
 Your state may also provide support through PSEP in a healthcare field that is only offered at a private institution located within the state.

 Apply directly to your home state, and become “certified.”
 This means you’re deemed a bona fide resident of your home state, eligible to compete for WICHE support (which is provided by your home state tax dollars).
 State residency requirements vary across the West.
 Visit our website for your state office’s contact information.

 PSEP covers professional degrees in dentistry, allopathic medicine, osteopathic medicine, physician assistant, physical therapy, occupational therapy, optometry, pharmacy, podiatry, and veterinary medicine.

 No state supports all the PSEP healthcare professions.
 Check our state office list to determine if your home state supports your healthcare profession.
 Typically, a state uses PSEP to educate students in a healthcare profession not offered by one of its state (public) institutions.
 State support and program participation are subject to change by legislative or administrative action on an annual basis.

-You must send your PSEP certification application to your state office by October 15 of the year preceding admission.
+For most healthcare professions, you must send your PSEP certification application to your state office by October 15th of the year preceding admission.
+Veterinary (DVM) applicants are strongly encouraged to certify before September 15th; Montana DVM applicants must certify by September 1st.
 Most states will not accept late applications; consult with your state for details.

 For a current list of cooperating WICHE programs in your field, visit our website.
 Apply to the participating schools of your choice.
 When applying for admission, indicate that you have applied for WICHE certification.
 You are subject to the application deadlines and academic requirements established by each school.
 Many programs give preferential consideration to WICHE applicants.